quiph/QGamesJSInterfaceTester/README.md

         Respone code: 401 (Unauthorized)

 **Note:** The base url mentioned here is for the staging server, for the url for the production server please submit your web app for review [here](https://forms.gle/mir2dCUmAD1x44KW8)

+### Debugging `verifyAuthIdToken` api

+The value passed in `x-auth-id-token` is a JWT, JWTs expire every 15mins or so, thus having an updated token everytime is problem.
+To solve this while debugging with the api, append a url param as `isDebug=true` and send the converted `uid` from the token (which you can save somewhere locally).

+Remember, this will **skip** authentication and will just consume the auth id as it is and **will not** work in production environments.

+[Link](https://jwt.io/introduction/) for reading more about JWTs and how they work.
+[Link](https://jwt.io/) for getting a `uid` from the JWT.

 ## Testing steps